AirplaneConcept/SynologySafeRename/README.md

 ### Character Counts vs. Byte Counts

 This script enforces length limits by character count (`.Length` in PowerShell), not by UTF-8 byte count.
 Synology's underlying limits are byte-based in some contexts.
 After sanitization the vast majority of remaining characters are ASCII (1 byte each), so this distinction is rarely significant in practice.
-If you still encounter edge-case failures with non-ASCII characters after running the script, a byte-accurate variant can be produced on request.

 ### Folder Renames Applied, File Renames Cancelled